Midterm Review: Driven by a collective effort, the University Innovation Hub is charting its course for 2026–2028

 By coordinating existing initiatives and strengthening collaboration among academic, business, and local stakeholders, the PUI helps make Montpellier an integrated innovation hub, serving as a single point of entry for innovation in the region.

 Through the University Innovation Hub, Montpellier is taking a decisive step forward in shaping its innovation ecosystem.
-The goal is not only to support more projects, but also to make the entire site more transparent, accessible, and attractive to economic and institutional partners.
+The goal is not only to support more projects, but also to make the entire site more transparent, more accessible, and more attractive to economic and institutional partners.